 What academic resources are at my disposal?

 You came to college to be a student first and an athlete second.
 Your college will offer a number of academic resources for the time you are in college.
 You may be able to find a free tutor, visit a writing center, or join a study group.
 Once you’ve graduated, reach out to the NCAA; the organization helps former athletes network and find jobs.
 The After the Game Career Center exists for student-athletes to post their résumés and search for open positions.
 Your college will also be able to help you with your career.
-A campus career center offers help writing résumés, practicing interviews, and networking with alumni.
+The campus career center has staff who will be able to help you write a résumé, practice interviewing, and network with alumni.
 They’ll also have job listings for you to read over and will be able to help you apply.

 Page last updated: 02/2019